KoushikReddyB/SecurePassGuard/README.md

-Sure, here's a basic README file for your SecurePassGuard tool:

----

 # SecurePassGuard

 SecurePassGuard is a Python tool for generating strong passwords and checking password strength.
 It provides functionality to generate random passwords of custom length with various character types and also evaluates the strength of a given password based on multiple criteria.